aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-text/text-formatting/_index.md

 ```

 ## **Set Custom Rotation Angle for TextFrame**
 Aspose.Slides for Node.js via Java now supports, Setting custom rotation angle for textframe.
 In this topic, we will see with example how to set the RotationAngle property in Aspose.Slides.
-The new methods [setRotationAngle](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrameFormat#setRotationAngle-float-) and [getRotationAngle](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrameFormat#getRotationAngle--) have been added to [ChartTextBlockFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ChartTextBlockFormat) and [TextFrameFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrameFormat) interfaces, allows to set the custom rotation angle for textframe.
+The new methods [setRotationAngle](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrameFormat#setRotationAngle-float-) and [getRotationAngle](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrameFormat#getRotationAngle--) have been added to [ChartTextBlockFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ChartTextBlockFormat) and [TextFrameFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrameFormat) classs, allows to set the custom rotation angle for textframe.
 In order to set the RotationAngle, Please follow the steps below:

 1. Create an instance of [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation) class.
 2. Add a chart on slide.